Notes on using fuelphp file upload

 Before implementation, we will prepare various settings and models

-First, when uploading, prepare a config file for uploading.
+First, when uploading, prepare a config file for uploads.

 The original config file is located in "fuel/core/config/upload.php", so copy it to "fuel/app/config" and change the settings

-If you need to control access, create a directory such as files above public and specify that.
+If you need access control, create a directory such as "files" above the "public" directory and specify it there.

-In that case, there will be no way to access it from outside and you won't be able to download it, so overhead may be a concern, but you can deal with this by creating a separate controller that creates a download URL.
+In that case, there will be no way to access it from outside, and downloads will not be possible, which raises concerns about overhead, but this can be addressed by creating a separate controller that generates a download URL.

-This is a bit off topic from file uploading, so I hope to write an article about it on another occasion.
+This is a bit different from file uploads, so I hope to write an article about it at another time.

 This time, we will create a files directory at the same level as public (directly under the project root) and save the files there